 Also, I was first cursed by an incredibly dark stormy day (not enough natural light in the photos), and secondly by experimenting with skipping one of the cooking steps, which completely messed up the texture of my dessert.

 Never fear, my tasty vegan showstopping dessert will be up on Monday!
-For now, I leave you with this really easy vegan corn snack.
+For now, I leave you with this really easy vegetarian or vegan corn snack.

 I love sweetcorn, but rarely eat it for some reason, and until India, I would never have considered eating it as a snack.
 The only obvious corn snack go-to for was popcorn.
 Which, FYI, I will never post a recipe on n because the popcorn recipe to end all popcorn recipe is this stovetop popcorn.

 Try it and you’ll never ever consider microwave popcorn again, I promise, it’s that good.
 I cook it with coconut oil and no butter, and it’s just perfect, with every kernel popped.

 I loved loved loved going to the cinema in India.
 It was wayyyy cheaper than back in Europe, and they had really cool things like reclining seats, a much bigger snack variety, and even waiter service and full cooked meals in some of the swankier ones!

 I noticed some masala corn counters with different sauces and toppings but initially dismissed them.
 Why would I eat a little ice-cream style cup (you know, the ones they put one or two scoops of ice-cream in) of sweetcorn at the cinema?
 Madness.

 But then one day I went to the cinema with my amazing friend Ranu, and her son Elliot, and she got some masala corn and offered some to me.
 At first, I said no, but eventually I tried it, and my oh my was I pleasantly surprised.